moka-guys/mokabed/LiveBedfiles/Pan5192_LogFile.md

 Coordinates for SNORD118 were retrieved from UCSC chr17:8076771-8076906.
 No padding was added to these regions

+## NOTE: THESE (LAMA2, DIAPH1 and NBEA) REGIONS WERE UPDATED INCORRECTLY, SEE END OF LOGFILE!!
 # Fix LAMA2,DIAPH1 and NBEA
 Errors were noticed where small exons had been mapped incorrectly in the UCSC refseq database.
 The coordinated were retrived from Pan4361.
 Please note Pan4361 was padded by +/-10bp and this BED file has no padding.
 10bp padding was removed from LAMA2, DIAPH1 and NBEA regions